 5. Thesis and Graduation Portal

-You are now entering the final act of your MSc study.
+This is the final act of your MSc study.
 Here you find guidelines, rules and tips to support your project management.
 Take some time to read it all before you ask help from (potential) supervisors, professors, the Graduation Coordinator(s), the Programme Coordinator, SPA or secretaries.

 The aim of this individual project is twofold: First, to deep-dive in a (new) topic of your own liking, to learn new tools, improve your skills and (in most cases) work in for an external organisation.
 Second, it allows us to test if you fulfil these academic requirements: